19th November 2019

 Colour Changing Lights

-A growing trend in the world of wetrooms is the introduction of colour changing lights.
-This can be in the form of led strip lighting, to highlight certain features of the room such as a freestanding bath, or used as spotlighting for a more intense effect.
-The colours and undertone of the lighting can be used to completely transform the ambience of a room.
+A growing trend in the world of modern bathrooms is the introduction of colour-changing lights.
+This could be in the form of LED strip lighting to highlight certain features of the room, such as a freestanding bath, a great way to build the perfect ambience.
+You can also use bathroom ceiling lights, such as spotlights, to create focus areas for the bathroom.
+The colours and undertones of the lighting can be used to transform the atmosphere of the room.

-The flexibility of colour changing lights is one of their main appeals, your client could decide to use daylight white lighting to start off their day, helping them to apply their cosmetics in perfect lighting and also kickstart their productivity.
-Then at the end of their day, they can wind down in their luxurious wet room with beautiful blue lighting, helping them to relax and refresh.
-Colour changing lights are perfect for clients who like their wetroom to be multifunctional.
+The flexibility of colour-changing lights is one of their main appeals, your client could decide to use energy-boosting daylight white lighting to start off their day, helping them to apply their cosmetics and kickstart their productivity.
+Then, at the end of their day, they can wind down in their luxurious wet room with beautiful blue lighting, helping them to relax and refresh.
+Colour-changing lights are perfect for clients who prefer a multifunctional wet room.

-Before you can decide on the type of lighting, you need to understand what your client needs from their wetroom and combine this with your eye for design.
-Ambient lighting should be used to light the room as a whole, and as we’ve discussed above this could be through-coloured lighting or general lighting that compliments the level of natural light in the room.
+Ambient lighting should be used to light the room as a whole, and as we’ve discussed above, this could be through-coloured lighting or general lighting that compliments the level of natural light in the room.
+Bathroom Wall lights and ceiling lights such as chandeliers or pendant lights with a dimmer switch can work to create the right ambiance.

-Finally, accent lighting – where your expertise really comes in!
-What features within the wetroom should be made to stand out with lighting?
+Finally, decorative lighting is where your expertise comes in!
+What features within the wet room should be made to stand out with perfectly chosen bathroom lighting?
 Could it be low-level lighting to show off the beautiful fixtures or fittings, or in-cupboard lighting to highlight their cosmetics collection?
-How about wall or ceiling mounted lighting around the showering area to make this a stand out feature?
-Recessed lighting options are available to create a more seamless effect.
+How about wall lights or ceiling-mounted bathroom light fixtures around the showering area to make this a stand-out feature?
+Recessed lighting options are also available to create a more seamless effect.

 Backing surfaces for tiling should;